-The visitor center offers a variety of snacks and refreshments including ice cream, cookies, candy, granola, soda, water and chips.
-Visitors can purchase a variety of supplies and souvenirs including firewood, ice, bait, clothing such as shirts and hats, educational supplies including Civil War items, books and more.
+The visitor center offers a variety of snacks and refreshments, including ice cream, cookies, candy, granola, soda, water and chips.
+Visitors can purchase a variety of supplies and souvenirs, including firewood, ice, bait, clothing such as shirts and hats, and educational supplies including Civil War items, books and more.

 - The visitor center is open daily from 9 a.m. to 4:30 p.m. and is located at the northern end of the park 3 miles from the park entrance and a half-mile from the River Campground.

-- Visitors who wish to visit Historic Fort Clinch must purchase tickets at the Visitor Center for $2.50 per person.
-Children under 6 admitted free.
+- Visitors who wish to visit Historic Fort Clinch must purchase tickets at the visitor center for $2.50 per person.
+Children under six admitted free.

-Visitors also can find a wide variety of historic weapons, fort artifacts, and a short video introduction of the life of a Union soldier.
+Visitors also can find a wide variety of historic weapons, fort artifacts, and a short video depicting the life of a Union soldier.

 Fort Clinch State Park is in various stages of accessibility.
 All beach access boardwalks and buildings are ADA accessible and there are several accessible viewing platforms along the boardwalks.
 The park provides equipment for visitors with mobility needs including standard and all-terrain wheelchairs for enjoying the beach and other areas.
 Please contact the park in advance at 904-277-7274 to reserve and utilize this equipment.